-We operate under a number of trade names, including Orion Marine Group, Orion Marine Construction, Orion Marine Contractors, King Fisher Marine Service, Orion Construction, Orion Diving & Salvage, Misener Marine Construction, Misener Diving & Salvage, F. Miller Construction, Orion Dredging Services, and in 2010, began operating under the trade names of T.W.
-LaQuay Dredging and Northwest Marine Construction.
+We operate under a number of trade names.
+In late 2011, we began to consolidate our operations under the brand name "Orion Marine Group, Inc.".
+We may be known as Orion Marine Group, Orion Marine Construction, Orion Marine Contractors, Orion Diving & Salvage, Orion Middle East and Orion Australia, as well as our former names of King Fisher Marine Service, Orion Construction, Misener Marine Construction, Misener Diving & Salvage, F. Miller Construction, Orion Dredging Services, T.W.
+LaQuay Dredging, Northwest Marine Construction, West Construction, and West ME.
 We do not generally register our trademarks with the U.S. Patent & Trademark Office, but instead rely on state and common law protections.
 While we consider our trade names to be valuable assets, we do not consider any single trademark or trade name to be of such material importance that its absence would cause a material disruption of our business.